Zaubeerer/zaubeerer.github.io/content/Random/hello_world.md

 In this category, I want to describe tools that I use on a more tool- and task-focused level.
 This might range from tools like `docker`, `VS Code`, and `zsh` to platforms like `fiverr`, `namecheap`, or others.
 I hope that there will be both readers who learn from the way I use tools as well as users who teach me even better tools for the task at hand.
 After all, tools can be improved continuously, and I am looking forward to iteratively improve them together!

-So, if you want to focus on Python content, check out www.robin-beer.de/category/tools.html.
+So, if you want to improve your Tools, check out the category <a href="www.robin-beer.de/category/tools.html" target="_blank">Tools</a>.

 ![VS Code gif](https://entwickler.de/wp-content/uploads/2019/06/Python-VS-Code-Plot-Viewer.gif)